 What are good family emergency excuses to call in sick and miss work?

-The best family emergency excuses affect you or your families health or well-being.
-Any issue that involves being sick, hospitalized, death or birth may be a valid reason for missing work.
+The best family emergency excuses affect you or your family’s health or well-being.
+Any issue involving sickness, hospitalization, death, or birth may be a valid reason for missing work.
 However, your employer may ask for more details on why you are missing work, especially for extended leave.

-Taking time off of work for a family emergency is going to have to happen at some point.
+Taking time off work for a family emergency will happen at some point.

-Luckily for you, I’ll show you some of the best reasons to take off of work for a family emergency.
+Luckily, I’ll show you some of the best reasons to take off work for a family emergency.
 I’ll show you if you can call in sick and if you have to show proof.
 You’ll be well on your way to taking time off in no time!

 This article may contain affiliate links which pay a commission and supports this blog.
 Thank you for your support!